 Dietz et al. showed that the mechanism of Sr extraction by crown-ethers in ionic liquids strongly depends on the chain-length of the ionic liquid.
-Long chained ionic-liquids favor liquid-liquid extraction mechanism with high Sr uptake at high nitric acid concentrations; whereas short chained ionic liquids introduce a cation exchange mechanism, leading to high Sr retention at low pH values.
-Sr retention then decreases with increasing acid concentrations to a minimum at about 1M $\rm HNO_3$ .
-At higher $\rm HNO_3$ concentrations the $\rm D_W$ values increase as expected when liquid-liquid extraction mechanism becomes predominant.
+Long chained ionic-liquids favor liquid-liquid extraction mechanism with high Sr uptake at high nitric acid concentrations whereas short chained ionic liquids introduce a cation exchange mechanism at low acid concentrations, leading to high Sr retention at low pH values.
+This mechanism further also favors the retention of other divalent cations like Pb.
+Ba and Ra.
+Sr retention then decreases with increasing acid concentrations to a minimum at about 1M $HNO_3$ .
+At higher $HNO_3$ concentrations the $D{W}$ values increase as expected when the liquid-liquid extraction mechanism becomes predominant.
+The following show the graphs selectivity of the TK101 Resin.